PrimeTimeTran/semantics/README.md

 ## WIP

-- [x] Add feed page
+- [ ] As a user I see a daily quote counter in the top right.
-- [x] As a user I see questions and answers on each video.
+- [ ] As a user I see the next video play when I answer a question.
 - [ ] As a user I must answer a question on each video.
 May have different levels, easy, medium, hard.
-- [ ] As a user I see the next video play when I answer a question.

 Backlog: